 SWFPS's accounts receivable consist generally of receivables for power and energy sold to its customers who are primarily public bodies and cooperatives.
 SWFPS provides for uncollectible accounts if collection is in doubt.
-No allowance for uncollectible accounts was considered necessary for any year presented herein.
+There is no allowance for uncollectible accounts for the years ended September 31, 2017 and 2016.